SENERGY-Platform/client-connector-lib/README.md

 ##### Quick start

-Start a connector-client by instantiating a `Client` object with a device manager object or class.
+Start a client-connector by instantiating a `Client` object with a device manager object or class.

     class connector_lib.client.Client(device_manager, con_callbck=None, discon_callbck=None)

 > `device_manager` required (class or object), must implement `DeviceManagerInterface`
 >
-> `con_callbck` callback after successful connection to SEPL platform
+> `con_callbck` callback after successful connection to the platform
 >
 > `discon_callbck` callback on disconnect event
 >
 > **Important:** Provided callbacks must never block!

-+ To avoid multiple instantiations the connector-client implements the singleton pattern.
++ To avoid multiple instantiations the client-connector implements the singleton pattern.
 + The client API uses static methods, thus allowing calls directly from the class or an object.
-+ Threading is managed internally, wrapping the connector-client in a thread is not necessary.
++ Threading is managed internally, wrapping the client-connector in a thread is not necessary.

 Note the _'initiation phase'_ and _'runtime phase'_ in the example below.
 During initiation the user can collect available devices and store them in a device manager.
-After all devices have been found the user can instantiate the connector-client and provide it with the collected devices.
+After all devices have been found the user can instantiate the client-connector and provide it with the collected devices.
-The connector-client will try to connect to the SEPL platform and synchronise the provided devices.
+The client-connector will try to connect to the platform and synchronise the provided devices.
-Regardless of the success of the connection and synchronisation phase, the connector-client will return control to _'runtime phase'_.
+Regardless of the success of the connection and synchronisation phase, the client-connector will return control to _'runtime phase'_.
 During runtime users can execute their own code and make use of the client API.

     from connector_lib.client import Client